BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Introduction

-the derived direct image of the dualizing sheaf.
-The derived category of mixed Hodge modules on $\Msp(\Pi_Q)$ is a tensor category via convolution, and $\rCoha_{\Pi_Q}$ is an algebra object in this category, from which we recover $\HCoha^{\SP}_{\Pi_Q}$ by restricting to $\Msp^{\SP}(\Pi_Q)$ and taking hypercohomology. \begin{thmx}[Corollary \ref{relPurity}\footnote{In the interests of digestibility, in the introduction we state all results without reference to extra gauge groups $G$, stability conditions or slopes.
-The results in the main body incorporate these generalisations.}] There is an isomorphism
+the derived direct image of the dualizing mixed Hodge module.
+The derived category of mixed Hodge modules on $\Msp(\Pi_Q)$ is a tensor category via convolution along the direct sum map, and we may consider $\rCoha_{\Pi_Q}$ as an algebra object in this category, from which we recover $\HCoha^{\SP}_{\Pi_Q}$ by restricting to $\Msp^{\SP}(\Pi_Q)$ and taking hypercohomology. \begin{thmx}[Corollary \ref{relPurity}\footnote{In the interests of digestibility, in the introduction we state all results without reference to extra gauge groups $G$, stability conditions or slopes.
+The results in the main body incorporate these generalisations.}] There is an isomorphism of complexes of mixed Hodge modules